 Note: The compiler will not generate an error when a variable is placed at an absolute address using the @ operator or the #pragma location directive.
 Rule 8.6 (required) Functions shall be declared at file scope.
 How the rule is checked The compiler will generate an error, indicating a violation of this rule, on encountering a function declaration at block scope.
 Rule 8.7 (required) Objects shall be defined at block scope if they are only accessed from within a single function.
 How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
 Rule 8.8 (required) An external object or function shall be declared in one and only one file.
 How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
-Pule 9.9 (required) An identifier with external linkage shall have exactly one external definition Kule 6.9 (required) An identifier with external mixage shall have exactly one external definition.
+Rule 8.9 (required) An identifier with external linkage shall have exactly one external definition.
 How the rule is checked The linker always checks for this, also when the MISRA C rules are disabled.
 Note: Multiple definitions of global symbols are considered to be errors by the linker.